mayasharma2110/Keep-Riding/README.md

 * CSS - used to add style and colour to the content.
 * Bootstrap - grid layout was used to ensure the content was responsive to different device sizes (mobile, tablet and laptop).
 * Javascript - used bootstrap javascript to that the navbar could collpase when viewed on small screens but expand on medium and larger size screens.
+* Javascript - used bootstrap to create my carousel of images on the home page.
 * Gitpod - used to write the code for the website.
 * Github - used to store the current and previous versions of the code.
 It was also used to host the live website through github pages.
 * Google fonts - used to import the Roboto Slab and Montserrat font families that are used throught the website.